Pictured: Lisa Coscia, Dot Kliniewski, and Carolyn McGrory

 Serban Constantinescu, MD, PhD, is a Professor of Medicine at the Lewis Katz School of Medicine at Temple University and the Medical Director of the Kidney Transplant Program at Temple.
 Dr. Constantinescu graduated from Carol Davila University of Medicine and Pharmacy in Bucharest, Romania where he also earned his PhD.
 He completed his fellowship in Nephrology and Renal Transplantation at the University of Pennsylvania.
-Serban has been involved with the Transplant Pregnancy Registry since 2005 and is now the Co-investigator of the TPR.
+Dr. Constantinescu has been involved with the TPRI since 2005 and is now the Co-investigator of the TPR.

 Lisa Coscia, RN, BSN, CCTC, received her nursing degree from the University of Michigan and is a certified transplant coordinator.
 Lisa has spent her career in the transplant field holding positions as a transplant unit staff nurse at Hahnemann University Hospital and as a kidney-pancreas transplant coordinator at Thomas Jefferson University Hospital.
-For the past 19 years, she has been a research coordinator with the TPR.
+For the past 25 years, she has been a research coordinator with the TPRI.